 Eric Mathis believes corporate worship is a critical agent of spiritual formation, and he is deeply committed to connecting all ages to the power of worship in church and life.
-Eric is Interim Associate Dean for the Division of Music, Associate Professor of Church Music and Worship Leadership, and Executive Director of the Center for Worship and the Arts at Samford University in Birmingham, Alabama, where he teaches undergraduate and graduate courses in music and worship.
+Eric is Associate Dean for the Division of Music, Associate Professor of Church Music and Worship Leadership, and Executive Director of the Center for Worship and the Arts at Samford University in Birmingham, Alabama, where he teaches undergraduate and graduate courses in music and worship.

 An ordained minister, Eric holds a Bachelor of Music in Piano Performance from Wheaton College (IL), a Master of Music in Church Music with a concentration in Choral Conducting from Baylor University, a Master of Divinity from Baylor University’s George W. Truett Theological Seminary, and a Ph.D. in Theology with concentrations in Christian Worship and Preaching from Fuller Theological Seminary.
 Before moving to Alabama, he taught as an adjunct professor at Fuller Theological Seminary, Azusa Pacific University, and Baylor University.

 He has maintained an active role as a minister, serving congregations in Missouri, Illinois, Texas, California, and Alabama.
-He currently holds memberships in the American Choral Directors Association, the Academy of Homiletics, the International Council of Fine Arts Deans from whom he recently received a fellowship, the North American Academy of Liturgy, the International Council of The Hymn Society in the United States and Canada where he has served on the editorial board for The Hymn.
+He currently holds memberships in the American Academy of Religion, the American Choral Directors Association, the Academy of Homiletics, the International Council of Fine Arts Deans, the North American Academy of Liturgy, and the International Council of The Hymn Society in the United States and Canada where he has served on the editorial board for The Hymn.

 Eric remains active as a writer, speaker, congregation consultant, and worship leader with published articles in Choral Journal, The Hymn, Worship Leader Magazine, and Working Preacher.
 With Lester Ruth of Duke Divinity School, he is co-author for Leaning on the Word: Worship with Argentine Baptists in the Mid-Twentieth Century (Eerdmans, 2017).
-He is currently writing the manuscript for Worship with Teenagers: Perspectives in Youth Ministry, Worship Ministry, and Adolescent Spirituality, under contract with Baker Academic Publishers (2020).
+He is currently writing the manuscript for Worship with Teenagers: Perspectives in Youth Ministry, Worship Ministry, and Adolescent Spirituality, under contract with Baker Academic Publishers for publication Spring 2021.